zwang271/WEST/Documentation/BENCHMARKREADME.md

 - Make

 ### SPECIFICATIONS:
-We ran all of our experiments on a computer with the following hardware specifications: Intel(R) Core(TM) i7-4770S CPU at 3.10GHz with 32gb RAM.
+We ran all of our experiments on a computer with the following hardware specifications: Intel(R) Xeon(R) Gold 6140 CPU @ 2.30GHz with ????
+RAM.

-1. BENCHMARKING EXPERIMENTS: In these experiments we measure the time it takes to compute the truth tables of formulas with different complexities (input formula length) and their output lengths.
-  The generated random MLTL formulas and their measured complexities are provided in the input/ output files for each experiment below.
+1. WEST BENCHMARKING EXPERIMENTS:
+In these experiments we measure the time it takes to compute the truth tables of formulas with different complexities (input formula length) and their output lengths.
+The generated random MLTL formulas and their measured complexities are provided in the input/output files for each experiment below.
 Please take care to not overwrite the provided output files.
   - cd to .MLTL_reg/MLTL/
-  - Terminal Command to build: g++ -std=c++17 utils.cpp reg.cpp grammar.cpp nnf_grammar.cpp
+  - Terminal Command to build: make benchmark_west
-  simulation_main.cpp -o simulations
-  - To run: ./simulations
+  - To run: ./benchmark_west

   - Subset 1: 2 Iterations (Depth), 5 Prop vars, Delta (Max interval length) = 10, Interval Max = 10
-	- Input: random_mltl1.txt in .MLTL_reg/MLTL/complexity_graph; 'n' to generate formulas
+	- Input: random_mltl1.txt in .MLTL_reg/MLTL/complexity_graph; 'n' to generate formulas;
+	NUM_PROP_VARS = 5
 	- Output: complexities1.txt in .MLTL_reg/MLTL/complexity_graph
-	- Runtime: approximately 30 minutes
+	- Runtime: approximately 3 minutes

   - Subset 2: 1 Iterations (Depth), 10 Prop vars, Delta (Max interval length) = 20, Interval Max = 20
-	- Input: random_mltl2.txt in .MLTL_reg/MLTL/complexity_graph; 'n' to generate formulas
+	- Input: random_mltl2.txt in .MLTL_reg/MLTL/complexity_graph; 'n' to generate formulas;
+	NUM_PROP_VARS = 10
 	- Output: complexities2.txt in .MLTL_reg/MLTL/complexity_graph
-	- Runtime: approximately 45 seconds
+	- Runtime: less than a second

   - Subset 3: 2 Iterations (Depth), 10 Prop vars, Delta (Max interval length) = 5, Interval Max = 10
-	- Input: random_mltl3.txt in .MLTL_reg/MLTL/complexity_graph; 'n' to generate formulas
+	- Input: random_mltl3.txt in .MLTL_reg/MLTL/complexity_graph; 'n' to generate formulas;
+	NUM_PROP_VARS = 10
 	- Output: complexities3.txt in .MLTL_reg/MLTL/complexity_graph
-	- Runtime: approximately 15 minutes
+	- Runtime: Approximately 1 minute

   - Subset 4: 1 Iterations (Depth), 5 Prop vars, Delta (Max interval length) = 10, Interval Max = 10
-	- Input: random_mltl4.txt in .MLTL_reg/MLTL/complexity_graph; 'n' to generate formulas
+	- Input: random_mltl4.txt in .MLTL_reg/MLTL/complexity_graph; 'n' to generate formulas;
+	NUM_PROP_VARS = 5
 	- Output: complexities4.txt in .MLTL_reg/MLTL/complexity_graph
-	- Runtime: approximately 1-2 seconds
+	- Runtime: less than a second

   We generated the random MLTL formulas in the random_mltl files using by inputting 'y' to generate formulas and entering the respective parameters for each experiment.
 To generate the graphs seen in section 4.3 of the paper,
   - cd to .MLTL_reg/MLTL/complexity graph/
-  - Run python3 complexity_graph.py <experiment number> <plot_length>
+  - Run python3 complexity_graphWEST.py <experiment number> <plot_length>
   Experiment number should be one of {1, 2, 3, 4}
   Set plot_length = 1 to plot length vs length
   Set plot_length = 0 to plot length vs time

+2. REST BENCHMARKING EXPERIMENT:
+ In these experiments we measure the time it takes to run REST for sets of randomly generated regular expressions satisfying the conditions of REST.
+Please take care to not overwrite the provided output file.
+  - cd to .MLTL_reg/MLTL/
+  - Terminal Command to build: make benchmark_rest
+  - To run: ./benchmark_rest

+  -Subset 1: min_size = 10, variation = 15
+ 	- Input: min_size = 10; variation = 15
+	- Output: RESTcomplexities.txt in .MLTL_reg/MLTL/complexity_graph
+	- Runtime: Approximately an hour

+ To generate the graphs seen in section 6.1 of the paper,
+  - cd to .MLTL_reg/MLTL/complexity graph/
+  - Run python3 complexity_graphREST.py

-2. CORRECTNESS EXPERIMENT:
+3. WEST CORRECTNESS EXPERIMENT:
   The generated random MLTL formulas and their measured complexities are provided in the input output files for each experiment below.
 Please take care not to overwrite the provided output files.